A Beginner’s Guide to Coffee Brewing Methods

 Some higher-end machines include pre-infusion cycles that wet the grounds before brewing, allowing for better extraction and more developed flavors.

-The siphon coffee maker, also known as vacuum pot brewing, dates back to the 1840s and represents a perfect combination of science and spectacle.
+The siphon coffee maker, also known as a vacuum pot brewer, dates back to the 1840s and represents a perfect combination of science and spectacle.
 If you love adding a bit of theater to your coffee routine, you might enjoy using a siphon for brewing.

 This brewing method uses vapor pressure and vacuum physics to produce coffee, creating a clean, full-flavored cup through a mesmerizing process that calls to mind a science experiment.

-Here’s how a siphon coffee maker works: water heats up in a bottom glass bulb, rises to mix with coffee grounds in the top chamber, and then gets "vacuumed" back down through a filter when you remove the heat.
-It makes an incredibly clean, flavorful cup that combines the best of pour-over and French press methods.
+Here's how a siphon coffee maker works: water heats up in a bottom glass bulb, rises to mix with coffee grounds in the top chamber, and then gets drawn back down through a filter when you remove the heat.
+The result is an incredibly clean, flavorful cup that combines the best of pour-over and French press methods.

 While beautiful to watch, using a siphon also involves fragile equipment, time, and practice.
 Cleaning the equipment can also be a challenge.
-This is best suited for coffee enthusiasts who enjoy the brewing ritual or for special occasions that call for an extra special cup.
+This method is best suited for coffee enthusiasts who enjoy the brewing ritual or for special occasions that call for an extra-special cup.

 For Bright, Clean Flavors: